LBNL-ETA/FMLC/docs/stackedclasses.md

 ## generate_execution_list
 Generate self.execution_list and self.execution_map.
 Implementation Logic:
-*  Iterate through all controllers to generate `self.execution_list`. `self.execution_list` is a dict generated from the elements with numeric sample times with index numbers as keys and dicts containing the following keys:
+*  Iterate through all controllers to generate `self.execution_list`. `self.execution_list` is a list of dicts representing controllers with no dependencies ("parent" controllers) containing the following keys:
-   *`controller` is a list of names for the controller (1 element for now) *`next` contains the next time we run the controller *`running` is a boolean telling us whether the controller is running or not (set to false)
+   *`controller` is a list of names for controllers dependent on this one (1 element for now) *`next` contains the next time we run the controller *`running` is a boolean telling us whether the controller is running or not (set to false)
 * `execution_map` is a dict used to help make `self.execution_list`.
 It maps the names of controllers in `self.execution_list` to their indices.
 If a controller has a dependent sample time, this map is used to find the parent controller in constant time, and the dependent controller is then added to the parent's `controller` list and also mapped in `execution_map` to the same index as its parent in case it has any dependents.